Non-monetary fair scheduling---a cooperative game theory approach: Conclusions

 \section{Conclusions}

-In this paper we define the fairness of the scheduling algorithm in terms of cooperative game theory which allows to quantify the impact of an organization on the system.
+In this paper we define the fairness of the scheduling algorithm in terms of cooperative game theory which allows to quantify the impact of an organization on the utilities of others.
 We present a non-monetary model in which it is not required that each organization has accurate valuations of its jobs and resources.
 We show that classic utility functions may create incentives for workload manipulations.
 We thus propose a strategy resilient utility function that can be thought of as per-organization throughput.

 We analyze the complexity of the fair scheduling problem.
-The general problem is NP-hard and difficult to approximate.
-Nevertheless, the problem parametrized with the number of organizations is FPT.
-Also, the FPT algorithm can be used as a reference for comparing the fairness of different algorithms on small instances.
-For a special case with unit-size jobs, we propose a FPRAS.
-In our experiments, we show that the FPRAS can used as the heuristic algorithm; we also show another efficient heuristic.
+The general problem is NP-hard and hard to approximate.
+Nevertheless, the problem parameterized with the number of organizations is FPT.
+Also, the FPT algorithm can be used as a reference for comparing the fairness of different algorithms on small instances (dozens of organizations).
+For a special case with unit-size jobs, we propose an FPRAS.
+In our experiments, we show that the FPRAS can be used as the heuristic algorithm; we also show another efficient heuristic.
+The main conclusion from the experiments is that in multi-organizational systems, the distributive fairness used by fair share does not result in truly-fair schedules; our heuristic better approximates the Shapley-fair schedules.

+We, further, show that every greedy algorithm achieves at least $\frac{3}{4}$-times as good resource utilization as the optimal algorithm.
+Since this result holds even if the durations and the pattern of incoming jobs are unknown, and if we use arbitrary underlying scheduling policy, we show that the loss of resources utilization due to the fairness is upper-bounded by $25\%$.

 Since we do not require the valuation of the jobs, and we consider an on-line, non-clairvoyant scheduling, we believe the presented results have practical consequences for real-life job schedulers.

-In our future work we plan to use our fairness metric to experimentally assess standard scheduling algorithms, such as FCFS or fair-share.
-Also, we want to extend our model to parallel jobs.
+There are many natural questions for the future work.
+Although our approach is applicable to the parallel jobs, and to scheduling on related and unrelated machines, we yet do not know the resulting loss of the global efficiency.
+Determining these bounds is an interesting open question.
+We suspect that in case of related and unrelated machines the loss of efficiency might be significant.
+In such case, the next natural question is too look for refinements of our algorithm that would allow to alleviate this problem.
+Another interesting direction is to explore other game-theoretic notions of fairness.